deckgo/deckdeckgo/docs/docs/components/app-components-lazy-img/app-components-lazy-img.md

 The "Lazy Image" component is a dead simple component to lazy load images.

-It leverages the IntersectionObserver API to lazy load images and also allows you to trigger "manually" their loading.
+It leverages the native lazy-loading when available and the IntersectionObserver API as fallback to lazy load images.
+It also allows you to trigger "manually" their loading.

 An `<img/>` tag is per default use to display the image but optionally it could parse `SVG` too.